Eva-VLA: Evaluating Vision-Language-Action Models' Robustness Under Real-World Physical Variations: Abstract

 \section{Abstract}

 Vision-Language-Action (VLA) models have emerged as promising solutions for robotic manipulation, yet their robustness to real-world physical variations remains critically underexplored.
-To bridge this gap, we propose Eva-VLA, the first unified framework that systematically evaluates the robustness of VLA models by transforming discrete physical variations into continuous optimization problems.
-However, comprehensively assessing VLA robustness presents two key challenges: (1) how to systematically characterize diverse physical variations encountered in real-world deployments while maintaining evaluation reproducibility, and (2) how to discover worst-case scenarios without prohibitive real-world data collection costs efficiently.
-To address the first challenge, we decompose real-world variations into three critical domains: object 3D transformations that affect spatial reasoning, illumination variations that challenge visual perception, and adversarial patches that disrupt scene understanding.
-For the second challenge, we introduce a continuous black-box optimization framework that transforms discrete physical variations into parameter optimization, enabling systematic exploration of worst-case scenarios.
-Extensive experiments on state-of-the-art OpenVLA models across multiple benchmarks reveal alarming vulnerabilities: all variation types trigger failure rates exceeding 60\%, with object transformations causing up to 97.8\% failure in long-horizon tasks.
-Our findings expose critical gaps between controlled laboratory success and unpredictable deployment readiness, while the Eva-VLA framework provides a practical pathway for hardening VLA-based robotic manipulation models against real-world deployment challenges.
+To bridge this gap, we propose \textbf{Eva-VLA}, the first unified framework to systematically evaluate the robustness of VLA models by formulating uncontrollable physical variations as continuous optimization problems.
+Specifically, our framework addresses two fundamental challenges in VLA models' physical robustness evaluation: \textbf{\textit{1)}} how to systematically characterize diverse physical perturbations encountered in real-world deployment while maintaining reproducibility, and \textbf{\textit{2)}} how to efficiently discover worst-case scenarios without incurring prohibitive real-world data collection costs. \textbf{\textit{To tackle the first challenge}}, we decouple real-world variations into three key dimensions: 3D object transformations that affect spatial reasoning, illumination changes that challenge visual perception, and adversarial regions that disrupt scene understanding. \textbf{\textit{For the second challenge}}, we introduce a continuous black-box optimization mechanism that maps these perturbations into a continuous parameter space, enabling the systematic exploration of worst-case scenarios.
+Extensive experiments validate the effectiveness of our approach.
+Notably, OpenVLA exhibits an average failure rate of over 90\% across three physical variations on the LIBERO-Long task, exposing critical systemic fragilities.
+Furthermore, applying the generated worst-case scenarios during adversarial training quantifiably increases model robustness, validating the effectiveness of this approach.
+Our evaluation exposes the gap between laboratory and real-world conditions, while the Eva-VLA framework can serve as an effective data augmentation method to enhance the resilience of robotic manipulation systems. \keywords{Vision-Language-Action Model \and Adversarial Robustness}

-\section{INTRODUCTION}
+\section{Introduction}